oxylabs/browser-instructions/README.md

 ```bash
 pip install requests
 ```
-Depending on your set up, you may want to use the `pip3` keyword instead:
+Depending on your setup, you may want to use the `pip3` keyword instead:

 ```bash
 pip3 install requests